-- 1. One in-school restriction and possible loss of access to Board owned technology. - 2.
-Three in-school restriction and possible loss of access to Board owned technology. - 3.
-Out-of-school suspension. - 4.
-Will result in more severe discipline.
+- 1. Detention and possible loss of access to Board owned technology. - 2.
+In-school restriction and possible loss of access to Board owned technology. - 3.
+In school suspension with possible loss of access to Board owned technology. - 4.
+Out-of-school suspension with possible recommendation for expulsion.